Haufe-Lexware/Haufe-Lexware.github.io/_posts/2017-05-30-Serverless_single_page_apps_with_AWS_React_and_Redux.md

 There are hundreds of solutions for this problem and I picked one which I will try to present to you in the next lines.
 And to add one more challenge I was asked what does it mean to use Lambda for this project.
 And when I say Lambda, is not the Lambda from .Net is AWS Lambda Functions.

 Having also this last thing and having some knowledge about micro-services, SOA and static websites I decided to go all Serverless.
 There are a lot of books on this topic, a lot of articles and hundreds of pages of documentation on Amazon docs about their offer.
+The backend is done using Lambda Functions and I already wrote about them in [my last blogpost](http://dev.haufe.io/Serverless_with_AWS_at_DevTalks/).

-### First Step - Static Website
+### And now the Static Website

 First challenge the Frontend and making it a Static Website.
 In a nutshell this means I should  be able to have the entire website deployed as HTML pages with some Java Script files and CSS files, and all the data needed should be requested using AJAX calls with no server rendering what so ever.
  Again the question is what to use for data binding, templating, and all of that…: